 Improve on your time management skills and organizational skills.
 When your life is more organized, and you make an effort to plan your days and activities, the easier things will be for you, and can be able to access them.
 When everything is in chaos and disorganized, you can waste a lot of time just looking on things, and can get distracted on what to do next if not planned your days well.
-Highly successful don’t entertain disorganization because they know it adds stress to our lives, blocks our creativity, and can steal from us valuable time that could be used to get work done.
+Highly successful don’t entertain disorganization because they know it adds stress to their lives, blocks creativity, and can steal from them valuable time that could be used to get work done.
 They keep everything in its proper place so they can easily and quickly get it when they need it.
 They schedule their activities and tasks on regular basis.

 - Don’t rush into things

 Success is intentional.
 Take time to think things thoroughly.
 Highly focused people don’t rush onto things.
 They take time to think through and weigh options carefully against their core goals and objectives.
 They also stick to their goals and stay committed to their dreams through all-weather.
 They don’t keep on jumping everywhere onto the next big thing.
 Not everything that glitters is gold.
 Maybe it is, but maybe not for you.
 Highly focused people simply concentrate on the tasks and activities that promote their personal and professional growth.

 - Mind your own business

 Successful people monitor how they spend their time.
 You can’t be highly focused when you are noisy.
 Highly focused people mind their own business.
 They don’t go interfering in other people’s affairs unless they are specifically called to do so, or it is absolutely necessary because it may affect them somehow in their lives.
 People who are unable to mind their own businesses aggravate others and it can cause them lose their own sense of direction and self-worth.
 Don’t involve yourself in matters if you know they don’t concern you.

 - Avoid distractions